Sea-Eye 4: As Mediterranea

 On 2 November 2025 the activists picked up 65 migrants in distress south of Lampedusa.
 On their way back the crew of Mediterranea was directed by Alarmphone activists to an overloaded boat with another 27 migrants in need of assistance and took them on board.
 The organisation requested a port nearby to disembark the 92 people, citing the need for more rescue work in the area than the regular coastguard could manage.
 The activists again ignored coastguard orders and, instead of making the 4 day journey to Livorno to disembark the migrants, headed for the closer port of Porto Empedocle, giving the medical assessment of the migrants as justification to shorten the trip.
 After arrival, the port authority acknowledged that it was too dangerous to get them of the ship in open water due to the weather, so minors and women were allowed to leave first in port and the rest of the migrants were also allowed to disembark by a prosecutor later.
 The ship itself was again put under detention by the Ministry of the Interior for 2 month.
+This detention was also overturned by a judge on 11 December 2025.